But as a parent or guardian, you can use our trampolines for exercise as well!

 Mixing up your routine spreads the work around your body and will give you a healthier body overall.

-You could try some trampoline exercises to add in some variety!
+You could try some round trampoline exercises to add in some variety!

 Just like a car can’t run without petrol, your body can’t exercise without adequate fuel.